pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

     imagePullPolicy: IfNotPresent
     service:
       type: NodePort
-      # Configures DM-master service when it is exposed to a fixed NodePort
+      # Configures masterNodePort when you need to expose the DM-master service to a fixed NodePort
       # masterNodePort: 30020
     replicas: 1
     storageSize: "1Gi"